 Audubon's IBA Program is dedicated to protecting sustainable populations of birds locally and around the globe

 These shrubs are a great addition to the garden and are beneficial for birds and other wildlife

-Stop by the Audubon Center in Greenwich for a unique chance to view thousands of migrating raptors as they pass over the area each fall
+Stop by the Greenwich Audubon Center for a unique chance to view thousands of migrating raptors as they pass over the area each fall.

 Where birds thrive, people prosper.
 Help us transform local communities into places where birds flourish.
 Learn what you can do to nurture wildlife, nature, and conservation in Connecticut.